-Another reason why an attorney may be unwilling or unable to represent you in your divorces do to the factors and circumstances that the attorney anticipates facing while being your lawyer.
+Another reason why an attorney may be unwilling or unable to represent you in your divorce do to the factors and circumstances that the attorney anticipates facing while being your lawyer.
 No two divorce cases are the same.
 By this, I mean that your case will require a different level of representation than any other divorce case out there.
 As a result, you need to find a good match for you and your family with an attorney.

 The final reason that I would like to discuss with you today as to why an attorney may be unwilling or unable to represent you in a divorce is simply due to your location relative to theirs.
-Although we live in the age of digital communication and video access the simple reality is that many family law attorneys prefer to be geographically close to their clients and the court that the attorney will be practicing in on behalf of that client.
-As this pandemic hopefully comes to an end sooner rather than later we are looking at the likelihood that many in-person activities will resume such as courtroom hearings and things of that nature.
+Although we live in the age of digital communication and video access, the simple reality is that many family law attorneys prefer to be geographically close to their clients and the court that the attorney will be practicing in on behalf of that client.
+As this pandemic hopefully comes to an end sooner rather than later, we are looking at the likelihood that many in-person activities will resume, such as courtroom hearings and things of that nature.

 What to do if you cannot find an attorney to represent you?

-This sort of goes without saying but I would recommend that you always dress appropriately when going to court.
+This sort of goes without saying, but I would recommend that you always dress appropriately when going to court.
 The keyword here is “appropriately.” what you think is appropriate and what I think is appropriate may be different.
 In my opinion, appropriate for a man is wearing pants with a collared shirt at a bare minimum.
 Wearing a jacket and a tie into the courtroom is always a good look for a gentleman when approaching the judge or simply having to be in an atmosphere like a courthouse.

-When it is your turn to speak you should carefully consider the words that you use.
+When it is your turn to speak, you should carefully consider the words that you use.
 Speaking too casually or even using profanity is never appropriate.
-Providing short, to the point and honest testimony is what you should aim for.
-Remember that you are under oath and any untruths or lies that you tell can potentially be used against you by your spouse or even the judge.
+Providing short, to-the-point, and honest testimony is what you should aim for.
+Remember that you are under oath, and any untruths or lies that you tell can potentially be used against you by your spouse or even the judge.
 As a result, come up you need to be completely honest when you give testimony.

 The other thing that I would keep in mind as you approach a courtroom appearance in your divorce is that it is perfectly normal to feel uneasy or nervous.
-Not only is your divorce a big deal but you are also operating in someone else's comfort zone and not your own.
+Not only is your divorce a big deal, but you are also operating in someone else's comfort zone and not your own.
 You may have never set foot inside a courtroom and have no experience at all when it comes to addressing a judge or making legal arguments.
-You may not have asked to put yourself in a position where you don't have an attorney but if you find yourself in court in your divorce and you don't have a lawyer you need to make the best of your circumstances.
+You may not have asked to put yourself in a position where you don't have an attorney, but if you find yourself in court in your divorce and don't have a lawyer, you need to make the best of your circumstances.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan